chrysalis or cocoon?

 Some species have one generation every two years, so for those you need to be very patient.

 However, these timings are not fixed.
-They depend on weather, time of year, genetic variations, locality, food availability to the larva, and whether the animal inside has died or not.
+They depend on weather, time of year, genetic variations, locality, food availability to the larva, and whether the animal inside feels agoraphobic.

 Looking after a pupa is fairly simple, as no food is required, but some simple principles need to be followed to keep it alive.
 A pupa must not get too wet (or it gets attacked by mould) or too dry (or the animal inside dies of desiccation).
 Also it should be disturbed as little as possible, as pupae bruise easily.